bnj35/metaHeuristic_project/README.md

+# ⚠️ The Project change a lot since I've last update this README so it may not be relevant anymore ⚠️

-# Vehicle Routing Problem (VRP) Metaheuristic Solvers
+## Vehicle Routing Problem (VRP) Metaheuristic Solvers
 This project implements multiple metaheuristic algorithms to solve Vehicle Routing Problems (VRP) with a focus on real-world scenarios involving capacity-constrained vehicles.

 ## 📋 Overview